DCSO/TIE-Splunk-TA/README.md

 This add-on will log errors, warnings, and other informative messages to a separate log file within the folder `${SPLUNK_HOME}/var/log/splunk`.
 The file is called `dcso_tie.log` and is rotated 6 times.

+The entries in this log file are stored, when executed by Splunk, as JSON.
+This makes it ready to be monitored by Splunk itself.

 # Contact